simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 for each shared bloc.

-With the ``global`` algorithm, each call to SMPI_SHARED_MALLOC() returns a new adress, but it only points to a shadow bloc: its memory area is mapped on a 1MiB file on disk.
+With the ``global`` algorithm, each call to SMPI_SHARED_MALLOC() returns a new address, but it only points to a shadow bloc: its memory area is mapped on a 1MiB file on disk.
 If the returned bloc is of size N MiB, then the same file is mapped N times to cover the whole bloc.
 At the end, no matter how many SMPI_SHARED_MALLOC you do, this will